Animal Planet (European TV channel)

-The Pan-European Animal Planet is a feed of Animal Planet, which broadcasts to several countries in Europe, UK, Africa and the Middle East.
+The Pan-European Animal Planet is a feed of the U.S. channel of the same name, which broadcasts to several countries in Europe, UK, Africa and the Middle East.

-The channel is broadcast in English, Czech, Hungarian and formerly Russian.
+The channel is broadcast in English, Czech, Hungarian and Russian.
 The HD feed also carries a Turkish audio track.
 Turkey has its own SD feed.
-The channel also carries DVB subtitle tracks in Arabic, Bulgarian, Croatian, Danish, Dutch, Finnish, French, Greek, Macedonian, Norwegian, Romanian, Serbian, Slovenian and Swedish.
+The channel also carries DVB subtitle tracks in Arabic, Albanian, Bulgarian, Croatian, Danish, Dutch, Estonian, Finnish, French, Greek, Latvian, Macedonian, Norwegian, Romanian, Serbian, Slovenian and Swedish.

 There used to be a separate feed for Romania, but the channel closed down in 2013.

 Many regions in Europe that previously received the pan-European version of the channel, now receive a localised version.